imalchev/Slovom/README.md

 ```

 ## Usage
-Using the library is extreamly easy:
+Using the library is extremely easy:

 ```cs
 INumberSpeller speller = new BgNumberSpeller();